MarcinPrzygoda/git-tips/README.md

   - [`git add`](docs/commands/GIT-ADD.md) - add file contents to the staging index
   - [`git am`](docs/commands/GIT-AM.md) - apply a series of patches from a mailbox
   - [`git apply`](docs/commands/GIT-APPLY.md) - apply a patch to files and/or to the staging index
+  - [`git bisect`](docs/commands/GIT-BISECT.md) - use binary search to find the commit that introduced a bug
   - [`git blame`](docs/commands/GIT-BLAME.md) - show what revision and author last modified each line of a file
   - [`git branch`](docs/commands/GIT-BRANCH.md) - list, create or delete branches
   - [`git checkout`](docs/commands/GIT-CHECKOUT.md) - switch branches or restore working directory files